QubitPi/jupiter/README.md

 > [!IMPORTANT]
 >
-> The development of this project has been pushed down to other of my forks, whoses link can be found at the "__New
+> The development of this project has been pushed down to my forks, whose link can be found at the "__New Maintaining
-> Maintaining Repo__" column
+> Repo__" column

 <div align="center">